PHOTO-2025-08-11-10-15-41

 Role: Graduate Student, PhD Experimental Psychology

-Camille earned a B.A. with Honors in Psychology from Université de Moncton, followed by an M.A. in Psychology.
+Camille earned a B.A. with Honours in Psychology from Université de Moncton, followed by an M.A. in Psychology.
 Currently, her focus lies in modeling brain activity in response to transcranial electric stimulation (TES), with the goal of optimizing stimulation parameters for effective control of brain oscillations.

 Cynthia-Maria Kanaan